Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Global approximation of solutions

 \section{Global approximation of solutions}

-The goal of this section is to extend our long-time asymptotics given by Theorem \ref{thm:main1} to the MKdV with rougher data.
-Two important spaces are $H^{1}$ and $H^{\frac{1}{4}}$.
-In $H^{1}$, the MKdV enjoys the conservation, see Subsection \ref{subsec:H1}.
-For $H^{\frac{1}{4}}$, this space is the lowest regularity that the solution can be constructed by iterations, see Theorem \ref{thm:KVPlocal} and Subsection \ref{H1/4}.
-We will show that the long-time asymptotics remain valid in these spaces after we pay the price of weights.
+The goal of this section is to extend our long-time asymptotics given by Theorem \ref{thm:main1} to the MKdV equation with rougher initial data.
+Three important spaces are { $H^{1}$, $H^{\frac{1}{4}}$ and $L^2$}.
+In $H^{1}$, the MKdV equation has certain conserved quantities (cf. Subsection \ref{subsec:H1}).
+For $H^{\frac{1}{4}}$, this space is the lowest regularity that the solution can be constructed by iterations (cf. Theorem \ref{thm:KVPlocal} and Subsection \ref{H1/4}). { Finally, in $L^2$, the mKdV enjoys the conservation of mass. } We will show that the long-time asymptotics remain valid in these spaces after we introduce decay at $\pm\infty$.

-To begin our approximation, we first sketch the uniqueness of the strong solution and the local existence of the strong solution in $H^{s}$ for $s\ge\frac{1}{4}$.
+We first sketch the local existence and uniqueness of the strong solution in $H^{s}$ for $s\ge\frac{1}{4}$.
 We mainly follow Kenig-Ponce-Vega \cite{KPV} and Linares-Ponce \cite{LP}.